codydaig/911vm/docs/server.md

 # Neo4j Installation
+There are two version of Neo4j, either which will work.
+Both have dependence on Java being installed.
+If you install the desktop edition from the neo4j website, it will take care of the Java installation for you.

+## Desktop Edition
+1. Download the Neo4j Desktop Edition [download](https://neo4j.com/download/)

+2. Open the application and follow prompts to create a user account and password for the Neo4j server.

+3. Start the Neo4j server from the desktop application.

+Here is the link to the Neo4j product page and overview. [link](https://neo4j.com/product/#neo4j-desktop)

+## Community Edition
 1. Download the [Community Server Edition](https://neo4j.com/download-center/#community)
 2. Open up your terminal/shell
 3. Extract the contents of the archive, using: `tar -xf <filecode>`.
 For example, `tar -xf neo4j-community-3.5.8-unix.tar.gz`